stadium-software/spinners/README.md

 ## Spinner Display

 ### Full-Page Spinner Page Setup
-1. Drag a *Container* control to a page
+1. Drag a *Container* control to a page and call it "SpinnerContainer"
 2. Add the class "stadium-spinner" to the control's classes property
 3. Add a class to define the spinner type to the control's classes property (see below)
 4. Set the *Container* *Visibility* property to "false" to hide the spinner